tarwn/lessthandot-hugo/blogs/content/posts/2018-03-08-launchready-dont-get-distracted-getting-stuff-done.md

   - Uncategorized

 ---
 I built LaunchReady in my spare time, continuing to work fulltime during the day, spend time with the family in the evening, and jump online or hit the trails occasionally with friends.
 I also had a bunch of ideas, which served as interesting distractions from making it actually work.
-In this post I&#8217;ll share a few of the tactics I used to stay balanced, get past the distractions, and find motivation when things seemed impossible.
+In this post I'll share a few of the tactics I used to stay balanced, get past the distractions, and find motivation when things seemed impossible.

 <div style="border: 2px solid #ddd; border-left-width: 16px; margin: 1em 0; padding: 1em;">
   <h3>